eddmann/eddmann.github.io/content/posts/2024/2024-06-14-serverless-transactional-outbox-pattern-two-practical-approaches/index.md

 **Nice and simple:** the Lambda is only triggered for new inserts, which represent new events needing to be published.

-An added benefit of this approach is that we don’t need to manage any continuously running polling task.
+An added benefit of this approach is that we don't need to manage any continuously running polling task.
-Instead, we get to leverage AWS’s event-driven model, where the Lambda is automatically invoked when changes occur - similar to how SQS-triggered Lambdas work.
+Instead, we get to leverage AWS's event-driven model, where the Lambda is automatically invoked when changes occur - similar to how SQS-triggered Lambdas work.
 This reduces operational overhead and aligns well with serverless best practices.

 ## Approach 2: Relational Database – Polling Worker